aomlomics/okex/README.md

 # Okeanos Explorer eDNA (okex)

-Files associated with the eDNA sequenced from NOAA Ship *Okeanos Explorer*.
+Files associated with eDNA data from NOAA Ship *Okeanos Explorer*.

 This project is supported by the following awards: